muhammetsnts/PedagoPlay/README.md

 ## 📝 Notes

-- Make sure your OpenRouter API key is properly configured
+- Make sure your OpenRouter API key is properly configured.
+You can get one from here: [OpenRouter API Key](https://openrouter.ai/docs/api-reference/authentication)
 - The application is designed to be safe and appropriate for children
 - All activity suggestions are filtered for child safety